Mandatory Minimum Sentence

-Somebody who is of-age, you have a much better chance of avoid jail or prison and getting a different sentence and charge versus somebody who is under age.
+For somebody of age, you have a much better chance of avoiding jail or prison and getting a different sentence and charge than somebody underage.

 Level of participation in the crime

-Another big factor is the circumstances surrounding what happened.
+Another significant factor is the circumstances surrounding what happened.
 For example, some women who are involved in prostitution activities:

 - go out on the street and hustle up business.

-They really don’t want to put people in jail or prison if they can avoid it, but if the crime is serious enough, they will.
+Also, right now, with the Coronavirus running rampant through the county jails, that's another significant factor.
+They don't want to put people in jail or prison to avoid it, but if the crime is severe enough, they will.

 Penalties and Related California Crimes